 Sales and Gross Receipt Taxes - HB 5601 by Rep. Workman would reduce the current sales tax imposed on commercial accounts from 7% to 4%.
 Further, the bill would increase the gross receipts tax from 2.5% to 5.5%, effectively transferring 3% of the sales tax to the gross receipts tax.
 There would be a net increase in commercial bills.
-HB 5601 was work-shopped and amended in Senate committees.
-As of now, the tax language is out of the bill.
-However, we expect the language to come back in some form.
-The Senate is expected to re-visit this issue during week 8.
+The timing of the proposed implementation is still a concern and we will continue to work on the issue.
+HB 5601 passed the House and is heading to the Senate.